MartinMikusat/hw_ts_parametric_sequencer/README.md

 - `NodeBasicReveal`: Reveals a model with fade-in and position animation
 - `NodeBasicHide`: Hides a model with fade-out
 - `NodeBasicUnhide`: Unhides a model
-- `NodeToMarkerPosition`: Positions a model relative to a marker on another model (hierarchical)
+- `NodeToMarkerPosition`: Positions an object relative to a marker on another object (hierarchical)

 #### 2D Nodes (`hw-ts-parametric-sequencer/2d`)
 - `NodeMain2D`: Basic model animation (position2D, angle, opacity, scale)